frontity/frontity/README.md

 > _In theory a PHP server can send an empty HTML with the JavaScript files and the visitor will see the page after the JavaScript has loaded, but it is not a good user experience and certainly not recommended if your site needs to rank in Google._

-**Frontity** is also prepared to be hosted in **serverless** services like [AWS Lambda](https://aws.amazon.com/lambda), [Now](https://zeit.co/now), [Netlify](https://www.netlify.com/), [Google Functions](https://cloud.google.com/functions/) and so on.
+**Frontity** is prepared to be hosted either in a regular Node.js server or in **serverless** services like [AWS Lambda](https://aws.amazon.com/lambda), [Now](https://zeit.co/now), [Netlify](https://www.netlify.com/), [Google Functions](https://cloud.google.com/functions/) and so on.
 That makes it super cheap and infinitely scalable.

-**Frontity** is **extensible**.
+Oh, and by the way, **Frontity is extensible**.
 Right now we have extensions like _Disqus comments, OneSignal notifications, Adsense, Doubleclick, SmartAds, Google Analytics, Google Tag Manager, Custom CSS or Custom HTML_.
-This means, your Frontity Theme won't have to reinvent the wheel each time including stuff than can be outsourced to extensions.
+This means, Frontity Themes won't have to reinvent the wheel and include the same functionalities over and over.

-# » Why Frontity?
+# » Open source

-These are some of the benefits of Frontity.

-### 🚀 Lightning Fast

-**Frontity** is really fast.
-It loads in less than 1 second.

-### ⚡️ Google AMP

-The same React code and CSS can be used for AMP pages.

-### Zero setup

-Everything is already wired up it works with any WordPress installation, either self-hosted or from wordpress.com.
+Frontity is licensed under the terms of the [Apache 2.0](https://github.com/frontity/frontity/blob/master/LICENSE) license.

 # » Get involved 🤗

 Do you love WordPress and React?
-Come join us! ❤️
+Come join us at our [community forums](https://community.frontity.org)! ❤️